 Compensation is communicated to employees in a number of ways, most commonly:

 Total rewards statements can be extremely time consuming to produce and become stale almost immediately.
-Technology like Comprehensive can turn a turn a one-time statement into a real-time dashboard where employees can always go to understand their current compensation.
+Technology like Comprehensive can turn a one-time statement into a real-time dashboard where employees can always go to understand their current compensation.

-Consider manager training sessions to cover relevant topics such as compensation philosophy, budget, level of discretion each manager will have, and any other unfamiliar areas such as pay bands, Compa Ratio, performance rating impact, etc.
+Consider manager training sessions to cover relevant topics such as compensation philosophy, budget, level of discretion each manager will have, and any other unfamiliar areas such as pay bands, Compa Ratio, performance rating impact, etc. This step helps ensure that communicating pay changes is a valuable conversation for both the manager and employee.

 Compensation planning is already hard enough.
 There are a million things to consider, competing priorities, and moving pieces that all need to be sorted, solved, combined, distributed, and communicated with a nice pretty bow in a very limited time.